Martyn’s Law and Lone Worker Safety: What Organisations Need to Know

 Why the Legislation Matters

-Born from the longing to prevent tragedies like the Manchester Arena attack, Figen Murray advocated for ‘common-sense security’ that balances vigilance with practicality:
+Developed in response to the Manchester Arena attack and years of campaigning by Figen Murray, who advocated for ‘common-sense security’ that balances vigilance with practicality:

 “Martyn’s Law isn’t going to stop terrorism, but … making sure venues are doing all they can to keep people safe…”